rdo-infra/ci-config/ci-scripts/dlrnapi_promoter/README.md

 to check the successfully finished jobs of `current_link_name` and if all the listed jobs from the `[promotion_link_name]` section (see below) are present, it will promote the repository as `promotion_link_name`.

+Tip: It is easy to disable a specific promotion step by commenting out a line here, the promotion requirements can stay in the file.

 Example: